 The Bronx

-There are a few well-rated hotels just north of Manhattan and a 20-minute subway ride to Times Square.
+There are a few well-rated hotels just a 20-minute subway ride to Times Square.

 The Bronx does have some great attractions like Yankee Stadium, the Bronx Zoo, and the New York Botanical Garden.

-Note that there are no luxury hotels or hotels we would recommend for families due to the location.
+Note that there aren't any luxury hotels or specifically family-friendly hotels to recommend.

 Budget Hotels